StackExchange/dnscontrol/documentation/advanced-features/nameservers.md

 Suppose you don't want to manage a domain, but you want to list the zone in your `dnsconfig.js` file for inventory purposes.
-For example, suppose there are domains that some other part of your company maintains, but you want to list it in your `dnsconfig.js` because it is authoratative for the company.
+For example, suppose there are domains that some other part of your company maintains, but you want to list it in your `dnsconfig.js` because it is authoritative for the company.

 ```javascript
 var REG_NONE = NewRegistrar("none");